kimh/clojure-by-example/source/index.md

 <br>

 You can create a vector by grouping values with square brackets.
-Unlike list, you don't need ``` ` ``` because vector will not be evaluated unlike list.
+Unlike lists, you don't need `'` because vectors will not be evaluated.

-## Get element
+## Nth

 ```clojure
 user=> (nth [1 2 3] 1)
 2
 ```
 <br>
-To get a value from vector, you need to specify the index of the value.
+To get a value from the vector, you need to specify the index of the value.

 ```clojure
 user=> (first [1 2 3])